 Whatever your health intentions are this year, I’ve listed some simple ways to help carry out your goals.
 Whether you’re looking to drink more lemon water, consume less caffeine, ditch your microwave, create deeper, meaningful connections, or engage in more life-giving activities, every small effort will elevate your health.

-Below are 5 tips to set you up for health success in 2016 (well, the remaining 11 months):
+Below are 5 tips to set you up for health success in 2016:

 Be clear on the feelings you want to cultivate; it will allow you to make positive health choices that align with your goals.